 - Create a trailer/featured video for your law firm’s Youtube channel.

 Landing on your Youtube channel should be no different than landing on any other page related to your law firm.
-The moment a viewer or subscriber clicks on your profile and lands on your channel, sees an introduction page.
+The moment a viewer or subscriber clicks on your profile and lands on your channel, they’ll see an introduction page.
 That page is customizable, allowing you to create and upload separate videos for subscribers or non-subscribed viewers.
-Creating a unique experience for each of them is a critical touchpoint.
-It can help you demonstrate your core values and mission to non-subscribers unfamiliar with your law firm and welcome back your subscribers, showing them relevant content that matters to them.
+Creating a unique experience for each of them is a critical touchpoint that can help you demonstrate your core values and mission to non-subscribers unfamiliar with your law firm, while welcoming back current subscribers with relevant content that matters to them.

 Extra Tip: Cross-promote accounts on all platforms.
 If, for example, you’ve built significant audiences on Facebook or Instagram, you can create shorter cuts of your Youtube videos and promote them through posts or stories.